fqiang/ReverseDiffTape.jl/README.md

 - Building tape object from the Julia expression object.

 #Computational Graph
-Internally, the ReverseDiffTape represents each computational graph using arrays.
+Internally, the ReverseDiffTape represents each computational graph using three arrays.
 - An index array is use to record using Postfix notation.
-- An value array to record the parameter values.
+- A value array to record the parameter values.
-- An value array to supply the independent variable values.
+- A value array to supply the independent variable values.

 Jump to see [Examples](https://github.com/fqiang/ReverseDiffTape.jl#example-of-using-this-package) in the tests script of using this package.